ucsd-dsc-arts/dsc160-midterm-group18/README.md

 ## Technical Notes and Dependencies

-Any implementation details or notes we need to repeat your work.
+No implementation details or notes we needed to repeat our work.
-- Additional libraries you are using for this project
-- Does this code require other pip packages, software, etc?
-- Does this code need to run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Reference

-References to any papers, techniques, repositories you used:
-- Papers
-- Repositories
-- Blog posts
+    1. Sogang University's Professor Huikyong Pang’s class “The Mediums of Korean Cultural Modernity.”
+    2. BBC's South Korean Timeline, https://www.bbc.com/news/world-asia-pacific-15292674)